SuppliedOrange/EmberKey/readme.md

 Documentation starts now  <br>
 +-+-+-+-+-+-+-+-+-+-+-+-

+## Versions:
+**This app is only compatible with Python versions 3.6 to 3.9** <br>
+3.10 does not work as this app was built on Python 3.7.9, however you can still try.

 ## Installing the source code
 To install Application Name, first download the repository directly or by using <br>
     `git clone https://github.com/libgit2/libgit2`